Treehouse of Horror III: Reception

 In its original broadcast, "Treehouse of Horror III" finished 20th in ratings for the week of October 26 – November 1, 1992, with a Nielsen rating of 14.7, equivalent to approximately 13.7 million viewing households.
 It was the highest-rated show on the Fox network that week, beating In Living Color.
-Warren Martyn and Adrian Wood, the authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, thoroughly enjoyed the episode.
+Gary Russell and Gareth Roberts, the authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, thoroughly enjoyed the episode.
 They described the episode as "Another seasonal treat.
 Dial Z for Zombies is particularly impressive ('Die, you freak!'
 'Dad, you killed the zombie Flanders!'
 'He was a zombie?')."
 In 2006, IGN voted "Dial Z For Zombies" as the second best segment of the Treehouse of Horror episodes.
 "Clown Without Pity" was also rated sixth.

 In the film 28 Days Later (2002), there is a scene where Sgt.
 Ferrell mentions that his favorite joke from The Simpsons was the line "Women and seamen (semen) don't mix", said by Smithers during the "King Homer" segment.
 The episode's reference to Night of the Living Dead was named the 16th greatest film reference in the history of the show by Total Film's Nathan Ditum.